-The BWRGWMA Advisory Committee, with support from IDWR, will review the predicted or forecasted flow volume (April-September) for the Big Wood River gage station at Hailey (Hailey) as published by the Natural Resources Conservation Service (NRCS) and the Northwest River Forecast Center (NWRFC).
-If the average of the NRCS and NWRFC forecasted flow volume at Hailey is above 210 KAF, the water supply is deemed adequate, and no additional mitigation actions are necessary.
+The BWRGWMA Advisory Committee, with support from IDWR, will review the predicted or forecasted flow volume (April-September) at Hailey as published by the Natural Resources Conservation Service (NRCS) and the Northwest River Forecast Center (NWRFC).
+If the average of the NRCS and NWRFC forecasted flow volume at Hailey is above 210 KAF, the water supply is deemed adequate, and no additional management actions are necessary.
 In years where the forecasted flow volume is at or below 210 KAF, the GWDs will take additional management actions in accordance with the recommended forecasted water supply tiers shown in Table 1.